Passiflora caerulea L.

 Color: White and blue or violet

 Passiflora caerulea is a woody vine capable of growing up to 65 feet (20 m) high where supporting trees are available.
-The leaves are alternate, palmately, five-lobed, like a spread hand (sometimes 3 or 7 lobes), up to 7 inches (18 cm) long and wide.
+The leaves are alternate, palmately five-lobed like a spread hand (sometimes 3 or 7 lobes), up to 7 inches (18 cm) long, and as wide as they are long.
 The base of each leaf has a flagellate-twining tendril up to 4 inches (10 cm) long, which twines around supporting vegetation to hold the plant up.
-The flower is complex, up to 4 inches (10 cm) in diameter, with the 5 sepals and petals similar in appearance, whitish in color, surmounted by a corona of filaments, then 5 greenish-yellow stamens and three purple stigmas.
-The fruit is an oval, orange-yellow berry up to 2.4 inches (6 cm) long and up to 1.6 inches (4 cm) in diameter, containing numerous seeds.
+The complex flowers have five sepals and petals similar in appearance, whitish in color, surmounted by a corona of filaments, then five greenish-yellow stamens and three purple stigmas.
+They are up to 4 inches (10 cm) in diameter.
+Fruits are oval, orange-yellow berries up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) in diameter, containing numerous seeds.

 USDA hardiness zone 6a to 10b: from −10 °F (−23.3 °C) to 40 °F (+4.4 °C).